mnsn/broadlink-mqtt-server/README.md

 $ node server.js

 ```
-send a request to your client endpoint
+Send a request to your client endpoint,<br/>
 something like `https://{{your endpoint}}/sendCommand?topic=learn&message={deviceName}:{action}`

 Running the server on Windows
 --------
-in order to run on windows you need to:
+In order to run on windows you need to:
-1) provide your internal network ip prefix(or your full ip if you prefer)
+1) Provide your internal network ip prefix(or your full ip if you prefer)
 in a global environment called `IP_PREFIX`
-2) find your broadcast ip by calling ipconfig as described [here](https://documentation.progress.com/output/ua/OpenEdge_latest/index.html#page/gsins/determining-the-broadcast-address.html)
+2) Find your broadcast ip by calling ipconfig as described [here](https://documentation.progress.com/output/ua/OpenEdge_latest/index.html#page/gsins/determining-the-broadcast-address.html)
-3) set global environment called `BROADCAST_ADDRESS` with your broadcast address (or your broadlink address if you prefer)
+3) Set global environment called `BROADCAST_ADDRESS` with your broadcast address (or your broadlink address if you prefer)

-you can also add a config.json to the root of your project with the above parameters
+You can also add a config.json to the root of your project with the above parameters

 #### For example run
 ```bash
 $ npm install
 $ IP_PREFIX=10.0.0 BROADCAST_ADDRESS=10.0.0.255 node server.js
 ```
-send a request to your client endpoint
+Send a request to your client endpoint,<br/>
 something like `https://{{your endpoint}}/sendCommand?topic=learn&message={deviceName}:{action}`

 ##### config.json example
 ```json